johnhoman/aws-iam-controller/README.md

 kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v1.7.0/cert-manager.yaml
 ```

-The webhook server uses self-signed certificates (via lets-encrypt) that the Kubernetes API service
+The webhook server uses self-signed certificates that the Kubernetes API service
 trusts because the CA is injected into the webhook configurations